 Know Your Structure

-Beginning: Start your RFP by giving an overview of the current situation that addresses the exact problem — or problems, as is often the case — that this RFP is aiming to solve.
+- Beginning: Start your RFP by giving an overview of the current situation that addresses the exact problem.
+Or, problems (as is often the case).
+What is the RFP aiming to solve?
 This gives bidders an accurate representation of where you are at, which allows them to better explain how they can create solutions.

-Middle: Next, list out your requirements explicitly within the RFP.
+- Middle: Next, list out your requirements explicitly within the RFP.
 At the very least, include business, technical and cost solutions that your organization wants the winning bid to fulfill.
-Be very clear in your needs here.
+Be very clear about your needs here.
 You don’t want to start the process with the winning vendor only to find out they are ill-equipped to meet your needs.

-End: Finally, provide a summary of how your organization plans to grow as a result of the successful implementation of the winning proposal.
-When RFP proposal writers create a clear picture of the company’s end goals, it is easier for a bidder to understand if they can meet those goals and perhaps even improve upon them.
+- End: Finally, provide a summary of how your organization plans to grow.
+If the proposal wins, what will a successful implementation of the winning proposal look like?
+When RFP proposal writers create a clear picture of the company’s end goals, bidders can then visualize the possibilities.
+Or, perhaps even improve upon them!

 RFPs aren’t written alone.
 Instead, they force the engagement of myriad internal stakeholders to achieve completion.
 From budgets to technical functions to legal reviews, RFPs mandate all relevant inputs are correct and approved.
 This not only helps to confirm buy-in when it comes to budget allocation, but it also assists in implementation after the project concludes.

 Enjoy the Process

-RFPs need not be a dreary ordeal.
+RFPs need not be an ordeal.
 Take pleasure in the fact that you’re telling your organization’s story and setting your team up for success.
 The perfect RFP writer views the process not as simply an obstacle to overcome.
 The perfect RFP writer views the process as a monumental first step in a journey of significant progress.